insujang/insujang.github.io/_posts/2020-02-13-programming-kubernetes-crd.md

     }
 ```

-Each entity of the code above is mapped to the corresponding entities in the yaml as follows:
+Each entity of the code is mapped to the corresponding entities in the yaml as follows:
 ![CRD entity map](/assets/images/200213/crd-validation-mapping.png)

 The important thing is that keys in `apiextensions.JSONSchemaProps` **must not start with an uppercase** (e.g. "spec", not "Spec").